-Table 18 Troubleshooting Communication Problem
+Table 17 Troubleshooting Communication Problem

-PROBLEM CORRECTIVE ACTION In wireless station mode, the computer with the G-170S installed cannot communicate with the other computer(s).
-In Infrastructure Mode Make sure that the AP and the associated computers are turned on and working properly.
-Make sure the G-170S computer and the associated AP use the same SSID.
+PROBLEM CORRECTIVE ACTION In wireless station mode, the computer with the G-302 v3 installed cannot communicate with the other computer(s).
+CORRECTIVE ACTION In Infrastructure Mode Make sure that the AP and the associated computers are turned on and working properly.
+Make sure the G-302 v3 computer and the associated AP use the same SSID.
 Change the AP and the associated wireless clients to use another radio channel if interference is high.
 Make sure that the computer and the AP share the same security option and key.
 Verify the settings in the Profile Security Settings screen.
 In Ad-Hoc (IBSS) Mode Verify that the peer computer(s) is turned on.
-Make sure the G-170S computer and the peer computer(s) are using the same SSID and channel.
-Make sure that the computer and the peer computer(s) share the same security settings.
-Change the wireless clients to use another radio channel if interference is high.
+Make sure the G-302 v3 computer and the peer computer(s) are using the same SSID and channel. computer(s). key.
+Verify the settings in the Profile Security Settings screen.
+Verify that the peer computer(s) is turned on.
+Make sure the G-302 v3 computer and the peer computer(s) are using the